Hoopes History, Family Crest & Coats of Arms

 - Wendy Hoopes (b.
 1972), American television actress

-- Robert Hoopes, American Democrat politician, Member of Alaska territorial House of Representatives 4th District, 1945-48
+- Robert Hoopes, American Democratic Party politician, Member of Alaska territorial House of Representatives 4th District, 1945-48

 - Macmillan Hoopes, American Republican politician, Alternate Delegate to Republican National Convention from Delaware, 1936